Lofoten expedition: Moskenes, Værøy and Røst islands

 Neoprene hood

-The average temperature in Lofoten is 12 degrees celsius in July.
+The average temperature in Lofoten is about 14 degrees celsius in July.
 Bring an appropriate sleeping bag and clothes.

 Safety procedures: